tkhq/swift-sdk/docs/proxy-middleware.md

 ## Conclusion

-WhWhile `ProxyMiddleware` is not required, it provides a convenient way to send requests on behalf of unauthenticated users looking to perform operations such as email authentication/recovery, wallet import/export, and sub-organization creation.
+While `ProxyMiddleware` is not required, it provides a convenient way to send requests on behalf of unauthenticated users looking to perform operations such as email authentication/recovery, wallet import/export, and sub-organization creation.